zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \frac{e^{i |\bm{\hat{r}}|}}{4 \pi |\bm{\hat{r}}|}.
 $$

 The expression of the total field is the sum of the incident and the scattered fields.
 Equation 15.1 of the incident field can be transformed into the dimensionless form by a trivial substitution of Equation 15.18.
-On the other hand, Equation 15.3 of the scattered field is more complicated, as it contains the total electric and transition tensors.
-According to Equation 14.22, the transition tensor is itself defined in terms of the total electric tensor.
+On the other hand, Equation 15.3 of the scattered field is more complicated, as it contains the total electric and transition dyadics.
+According to Equation 14.22, the transition dyadic is itself defined in terms of the total dyadic.
 Thus, we only need to transform the expression of the former.
 For convenience, we elect to use the expanded definition given by Equation 14.23, which we restate below:

 $$ \tag{15.20}
 \begin{aligned}